 This is another simple and quick little project that can be done in the afternoon.
 So if you’re bored with your plain utensil holder, this idea is excellent to add a little bit of character to your kitchen.

 If you’ve got one of them cd racks stored away somewhere(who collects CDs nowadays?), you can quickly turn it into a planter.
 Claire, over at Claire Abbelle Makes, used fake flowers and put it in the garden.
 But I’m sure you could use some glass bottles, use fresh flowers and put it somewhere indoors.

 If you have some old phones collecting dust, you can easily turn them into these clever bookends.
-However, if you don’t, but you really like the idea, you could give it a try and check Craig’s list or some other places.
+However, if you don’t but you really like the idea, you could give it a try and check Craig’s list or some other places.
 Garage sales would be a good idea too.
-Check the steps at A Beautiful Mess.

 I wish I could try to make this one, but unfortunately, the ceilings in my house are way too low 🙁